 In all cases, proper and extensive postoperative rehabilitation are key factors in achieving the maximum benefit of shoulder replacement surgery.

-Learn more about shoulder replacement surgery by exploring the additional content below, or select Treating Physicians to find the best shoulder arthritis doctor for you, based on your condition, location and insurance.
+Learn more about shoulder replacement surgery by exploring the additional content below, find a doctor at HSS who treats shoulder arthritis .

 The videos in this series demonstrate the stages of rehabilitation you are likely to experience following a total shoulder replacement.